cwinpy/cwinpy/docs/knope/knope.rst

 instructions here will focus on that method.
 A brief description of using ``cwinpy_knope`` will be provided, although this should primarily be used, if required, for quick testing.

-For LVK users, if running on proprietory data you may need to generate a proxy certificate to allow the analysis script to access frame files, e.g.,:
+For LVK users, if running on proprietary data you may need to generate a proxy certificate to allow the analysis script to access frame files, e.g.,:

 .. code:: bash